404th Air Expeditionary Group

-The 404th Air Expeditionary Group (404 AEG) is a provisional United States Air Force unit assigned to the United States Air Forces in Europe.
-It is attached to Seventeenth Air Force [Air Forces Africa], stationed at Ramstein Air Base, Germany.
+The 404th Air Expeditionary Group is a provisional United States Air Force unit assigned to the United States Air Forces in Europe.

-The 404 AEG may be activated or inactivated at any time.
-Last activated on 1 October 2008, it currently provides intertheater airlift in support of US Africa Command (USAFRICOM) taskings since 1 October 2008.
-The 404 AEG added, in provisional status, the 459th Expeditionary Air Medical Squadron.
+The group may be activated or inactivated at any time.

+It was last activated on 1 October 2008, and provided airlift for US Africa Command (USAFRICOM).
+The 404 Group added, in provisional status, the 459th Expeditionary Air Medical Squadron.

-During contingency operations, the group forward-deploys to facilitate air and support operations for varied missions, ranging from humanitarian airlift to presidential support.
-The 404th AEG deployed to Rwanda in January 2009 to provide airlift for peacekeeping equipment in support of the United Nations African Union Mission in Darfur.
-In July 2009, the 404th AEG deployed to Ghana to provide aerial port and aircraft maintenance teams, along with forward communications, early warning, and air domain safety and security elements for U.S. President Barack Obama's visit.
+The group forward-deploys when needed to facilitate air and support operations for varied missions, ranging from humanitarian airlift to presidential support.
+It deployed to Rwanda in January 2009 to airlift for United Nations African Union Mission in Darfur peacekeeping equipment.
+In July 2009, the 404th Group deployed to Ghana to provide aerial port and aircraft maintenance teams, along with forward communications, early warning, and air domain safety and security elements for U.S. President Barack Obama's visit.